AishwaryaSudarshan/HouseOfPotions/README.md

   - Start game with Raycast and Joystick button "B" on Android

-  - If you get caught by the NPC, the game will end and you'll have to restart the game
+  - If you get caught by the NPC, the game will end and you'll have to restart the game by clicking Joystick button "Y" on Android

   - Click the Joystick power button to pause the game at anytime